ganbatte8/http-server/readme.md

 ### Aside: reasons HTTP sucks (imo)

 - It forces the implementer to use TCP.
-Some use cases would work fine with UDP alone, which would be faster and have a much simpler implementation.
+Some use cases would work fine with UDP alone, which is faster and has much simpler usage code.
-Custom TCP could be implemented on top of UDP if the need arised.
-(This is mostly second-hand knowledge, I haven't toyed much with UDP/TCP yet).
+Custom TCP could be implemented on top of UDP if the need arised (this is mostly second-hand knowledge, I haven't toyed much with UDP/TCP yet).

 - Like many other specs, it is open-ended and tries too hard to be generic, which introduces a lot of complexity for arguably not much benefit.
 It makes it very hard for the implementer to cover all cases correctly and be fully compliant.